APVsiris/DI_proj_germany/CONTRIBUTING.md

 # Contributing

+### v.0.0.0
+- Compute preliminar analysis to reconciled and classify german institutions according to the funding schema

+### Unrealesed

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: